 2. Keep your home warm and functional

 Nothing feels more overwhelming than stretching your budget while worrying about a shut-off notice.
 Making sure these essentials are funded ahead of time means one less thing to lose sleep over.
-Your family deserves a warm home, running water, and having a sense of security.
+Your family deserves a warm home, running water, and a sense of security.

 3. Stay connected with your phone bills covered